JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider standardizing items between Container and Graph-Title, ie Font Weight, Shadow, Margin, etc only on one and not the other
     - consider a list of predefined styles for Graph-Titles similar to Containers
     - if a shape with a transparent background is just below the title bar, and one clicks the context menus (ie Annotations): then the dropdown disappears behind the the shape.
 It is a bit confusing but setting the z-index of the dropdown menu does not seem to change anything.
 Ideas?
+    - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc. Else it gets confusing ...
+    - Consider not increasing stuckCount in App if an item is selected/deselected.
+This does mean to pass event back from slicer.single component.

     Treeview:
     --------